This classic and comforting Instant Pot Chicken Noodle soup prepared easily in a single pot with simple seasonings and a flavorful broth!

 - Open the Instant Pot and use tongs to carefully remove the chicken and place it on a cutting board.

-- Select the Sautee button on the Instant Pot and add the frozen green beans and the noodles.
-The noodles will need about 6-7 minutes to cook.
+- Select the Sauté button on the Instant Pot and add the frozen green beans and egg noodles.
+The noodles will need about 7 minutes to cook.
+(Refer to package.)
+Note: If you expect leftovers, I recommend cooking the noodles separately and adding them directly to serving bowls as they absorb a lot of broth during storage.

 - Use two forks to shred the chicken and place the meat back in to the Instant Pot.
 Discard the remains.